About the Project

 - Tatyana Fazlalizadeh: Questioning Whiteness is installed in front of the University of the Arts, where it provokes conversations about race and privilege.

 - Dennis McNett: The Raven’s Gift merges nature and mythology to celebrate the public lands and national parks of the United States, whose protection is under threat.

-- NTEL: NTEL’s NATIV INTELLIGENCE wraps around an entire building for a statement on food and environmental justice.
+- NTEL: NTEL’s NATIV NTELIGENCE wraps around an entire building for a statement on food and environmental justice.
 Once several different restaurants, the building is now empty, and the colorful mural is a reminder of the nourishing potential in this space.